ollimacp/spacial-boxcounting-cpu-gpu/DEVELOPMENT_ROADMAP.md

 - Enhanced setup.py with complete metadata, CLI entry points, and proper dependencies
 - Package is now installable with `pip install -e .` and CLI works with `spacial-boxcount`
 - Added comprehensive benchmarking and platform compatibility analysis
+- Created documentation organization plan for comprehensive docs
-- Next step: Add comprehensive documentation and docstrings for PyPI release
+- Next step: Implement documentation improvements and prepare for PyPI release